 Who shouldn’t try this?

 If you have any serious spinal pathology or pain you should do this under the care of a trained practitioner so they can assess which direction is going to help you.
 If you have spinal stenosis or severe osteoarthritis this movement may be very limited or unavailable to you and may aggravate your pain.
 So again if in doubt find a trained McKenzie practitioner.
-Dwan Rosairo and Sarah Hall (that’s me) here at Waverley Myotherapy Clinic are both trained in the McKenzie technique for low back pain and lower limb pain including sciatica type symptoms.
+Sarah Hall (that’s me) here at Myothrive is trained in the McKenzie technique for low back pain and lower limb pain including sciatica type symptoms.

 Try one of the following ways of bending backwards and see which feels best for you.
 We should try to spend as much time bending backwards and we do forwards, although you may want to slowly work up to doing more as the muscles might fatigue in doing these too often too soon, just like any other muscle would.
 Backs like to move so rather than holding the pose try coming in and out of the pose about 10 times.
 Walking is also another great back loving activity!
 Enjoy!

 More about the McKenzie Technique or also known as Mechanical Diagnosis and Therapy